 Parents and other residents have always played a significant and responsible part in the educational programs at Susquehanna Valley.
-This participation has been through membership in the PTA, participation on special purpose citizens committees sanctioned by the district, by being elected to serve on the Board of Education and in numerous other ways.
+This participation has been through membership in the PTA, participation

 This grass roots support, along with the efforts of the professional staff, has contributed strength and quality to the district's programs.